Williom Wordsworth Short Poems

 A great man’s happiness; thy zeal shall find

-Repose at length, firm friend of human kind! - ”You are preparing as before,
+Repose at length, firm friend of human kind!

 To deck your slender shape;